Learn more about the administrative leaders of KWU.

 If there is anything I may do to assist you in your exploration of Kansas Wesleyan, please be in touch.
-You may come to my monthly open office hours, join me and my family for dinner in Shriwise, catch me at a Coyote athletic competition or sit next to me at a fine arts event.
+Come to my monthly open Coyote Chats, join me and my family for dinner in Shriwise, catch me at a Coyote athletic competition or sit next to me at a fine arts event.
 Keep up to date on campus happenings on our news page and follow us on social media.

 All the best,